msaxena2/benchmark-tools/Toyota-itc-benchmark-numbers/README.md

 ### Ignored Tests

 The Toyota ITC benchmark, described in this [ISSRE'15](https://www.researchgate.net/publication/283548090_Test_Suites_for_Benchmarks_of_Static_Analysis_Tools) paper consists of a total of 1276 tests.
 Half of the tests have defects, while the other half are without any defects.
-At the time of writing, we'd found non trivial bugs in 38 tests.
-We ignore the test with the bug, and the corresponding with or without defect version.
+We were able to detect, using RV-Match, bugs in many tests in the benchmark itself.
+We corrected several of the them, and made a pull request into the original repository with the fixes.
+However, at the time of writing, there were still 38 tests with non-trivial bugs.
+We ignore these 38 tests, and the corresponding with or without defects versions.